 - For customers with Barclays' Premier Avios Rewards scheme, this is separate to Blue Rewards and is not impacted by the shake-up.

-- Barclays says the changes officially come in from 1 March but, in reality, it won’t debit fees or pay rewards until 4 April as it does so a month in arrears - so you won't notice a difference until then.
+- The changes officially came in on 1 March, but, in reality, Barclays won’t debit fees or pay rewards until 4 April as it does so a month in arrears - so you won't notice a difference until then.

-- Barclays says it has written to all Blue Rewards customers to give them at least two months' notice of the shake-up.
+- Barclays says it has written to all Blue Rewards customers and gave them at least two months' notice of the shake-up.
 It adds that customers can leave at any time penalty-free if they aren't happy.

 What are the alternatives to Barclays Blue Rewards?

-- First Direct* is offering £100, plus access to a 1% regular saver and many get a £250 0% overdraft.
+- First Direct 1st Account is offering newbies who switch £150 plus TOP service (90% of people rated First Direct 'great' in our last poll – the best rating of all banks).
 You'll need to switch to using the account for your everyday banking and make sure to pay in at least £1,000 within three months of opening the account.